 There is a plethora of types of HR strategies.
 Nonetheless, they all start with the same foundation: to create a work environment that is synonymous with productive, engaged and loyal staff.

-There are a few common HRM practices which continue to cause issues within both unsuccessful and successful organisations.
+There are a few common HRM practices which continue to cause issues within both unsuccessful and successful organizations.

 Taking time to train your employees is a valuable investment in the future of your business.
 By including training in the onboarding process your employees become more fully engaged and understand how to use their skills to best benefit your company.
 Employers who spend time on training also get training's indirect benefit: employees who feel like they’re valuable and capable of doing more for your company.

-Organisational culture is the assembly of values, working rules, company vision, traditions and beliefs that a company has adopted over the years.
-The HR management system plays a vital part in influencing the organisational culture within a business.
-Establishing guidelines, procedures and company standards lets employees know and learn the behaviours that are acceptable in the workplace.
 For example, a policy may state that punctuality is important within the company, which promotes improved time management skills among employees, or the HR team may adapt a more flexible time management policy that values employees’ freedom to manage their own schedules – also referred to as ‘flexi-time’.
-Therefore, the organisational culture affects the way people do their work and cooperate with one another and with customers.
+Therefore, the organizational culture affects the way people do their work and cooperate with one another and with customers.